Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

-We emphasize that this behavior is surprising: Contrary to the expectation that asymmetric states drift in active systems, branches of resting and traveling asymmetric states coexist in this active PFC model and, moreover, are related via drift-transcritical bifurcations that should not exist in generic systems.
-Since this behavior is contrary to theoretical predictions one may suspect that the model cannot be generic.
-This hypothesis is strengthened when we take a resting asymmetric state in Fig.~\ref{fig:aPFC}(a) and turn on the spontaneous polarization parameter $c_2$.
-Panel~(e) shows the velocity $v$ of the asymmetric state in panel~(c) as a function of $c_2$ and shows that the state begins to move as soon as $c_2 \neq 0$.
-For $c_2>0$ the velocity $v$ first decreases, then increases again, but remains small and negative while approaching a plateau (see the inset).
-For $c_2<0$ the velocity is positive and much larger; $v$ increases monotonically as $c_2$ decreases until a fold where two branches of traveling states merge.
-Following the upper branch for increasing $c_2$ we find that the branch approaches close to $c_2=0$ when $v\approx 0.15$ before doubling back.
-The resulting complex behavior is omitted.
-Figure~\ref{fig:aPFC}~(a) also reveals the presence of several Hopf bifurcations, some on the branches of even and odd localized states, and one other on the branch of drifting asymmetric states (open diamond symbols).
+Figure~\ref{fig:aPFC}(a) further reveals the presence of several Hopf bifurcations, some on the branches of even and odd localized states, and one more on the branch of drifting asymmetric states (open diamond symbols).
 The latter generates a quasiperiodic state.
 The Hopf bifurcations on RLS$_\text{odd}$ and RLS$_\text{even}$ are created via Bogdanov-Takens bifurcations and so first arise with zero frequency at the folds of the slanted snaking structure.
 With increasing activity $v_0$ these bifurcations move inwards, decreasing the parameter range where RLS are linearly stable, and may ultimately annihilate, thereby rendering all steady localized states unstable.
-We have not explored the resulting dynamical states, but refer to Section~\ref{sec:cCH} for a detailed study of a similar problem.
+We have not explored the resulting dynamical states, but refer to Sec.~\ref{sec:cCH} for a detailed study of a similar problem.

-In the following sections we pursue the question whether this nongeneric behavior is exclusive to the active PFC model or is a common feature of other active models.